 - It is home to some of the best, and cheapest, food in Asia.
 We’re talking hawker stall heaven here.

 - Malaysia offers a diversity of experiences, cultures and climates that is hard to rival.

 Top tips for visiting Malaysia as a solo traveller

-Malaysia is a vast county; don’t try to do too much.
+- Malaysia is a vast country; don’t try to do too much.
 Unless you have a lot of time available, choose between Eastern Malaysia or Western (peninsular) Malaysia.

 If you’re looking to escape from human civilization and reconnect with nature in wide-open spaces, there’s no better place than Mongolia.

 The country offers diverse landscapes, including stark deserts, majestic mountains, and impossibly blue lakes.